-The best way to avoid parasites and diseases they carry is with preventive medications from your veterinarian.
+The best way to avoid parasites and the diseases they carry is with preventive medications from your veterinarian.
 Keeping your dog up-to-date on vaccinations, as well as taking preventive measures such as heartworm pills and flea and tick control, will help maintain your dog's health.
-On top of veterinary care at home, be sure you are feeding your dog a healthy high-quality diet with lean protein as the main and first ingredient.
-Overall health for your dog will highly depend on what he puts in his body and what food you offer.
+On top of veterinary care at home, be sure you are feeding your dog a nutritional, high-quality diet with lean protein as the main and first ingredient.
+Overall health for your dog will highly depend on what food you offer.
 A healthy dog with a great immune system is less likely to have seizures or other ailments.

 Easing Worry About Seizures

 There is a lot to worry about when you have a dog who has seizures, whether they are not very often, or cluster seizures that happen quite regularly.
 As a pet owner, you probably understand anything that you can do to prevent your dog from having seizures is worth the effort.
 Though some seizures are a sign of a dangerous health condition such as a tumor, other seizures occur for no reason at all and have little to no effect on your dog's overall health.
 However, the link between the two extremes is whether or not your dog is healthy with a good balance of diet and exercise, high-quality foods, and preventive veterinary care.
 Any time your dog is showing signs of seizures, see your veterinarian for a proper diagnosis so the causes of seizures can be treated, and prevention of future seizures can begin.